Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Methods

 \subsection{Highly credible sample detection}

-Due to the variations of object morphology, illumination, and camera view in the Re-ID dataset, the intra-class variance of old embedding embeddings can be huge \cite{bai2018group}.
+Due to the variations of object morphology, illumination, and camera view in the real-world data, the intra-class variance of old embeddings can be huge \cite{bai2018group}.
 Poor old embeddings are often located in the fuzzy region between classes.
-Backward-compatible learning with such outlier samples would affect the retrieval accuracy of the new model.
+Compatible learning with such outlier samples would affect the retrieval accuracy of the new model.

 Here, we introduce entropy to measure the uncertainty of sample classification.
-The greater the entropy, the smaller the credibility.
-Since the old classifier is not available, we construct the pseudo classification vectors $\tilde{p}(x)$ by calculating the allocation score of each sample belonging to old class centers.
-Specifically, suppose the $\hat{\mu}_{k}=\frac{1}{|\{i: y_{i}=k\}|}\sum_{y_{i}=k}\phi_{old}(x_{i})$ is the $k$-th ($1\leq k\leq K_{new}$) old class center.
-Then we utilize multiple Gaussian kernel functions to obtain the similarity score between samples and centers,
+With greater entropy, the classification vectors tend to have smaller credibility.
+One straightforward method to construct the classification vectors is to use the old classifier.
+However, the old classifier can not handle newly added classes.
+Besides, it is not available when a third party deploys the old model, as shown in Figure \ref{deploy}.
+Therefore, we construct the pseudo classification vectors $\tilde{p}(x)$ by calculating the similarity score of each sample belonging to old class centers.
+Specifically, suppose the $\hat{\mu}_{k}=\frac{1}{|\{i: y_{i}=k\}|}\sum_{y_{i}=k}\phi_{old}(i)$ is the $k$-th ($1\leq k\leq K_{new}$) old class center.
+Here we test the reliability of $\hat{\mu}_{k}$ through a simple experiment: for the model ResNet18 trained by 50\% data on Market1501, the mAP is only 63.26\%.
+However, the discrimination accuracy of using the nearest geometry center is 96.35\% and 99.17\% for the test set and training set, respectively, proving its effectiveness.
+Then we utilize multiple Gaussian kernel functions to obtain the similarity score between samples and centers, Where $\hat{\sigma}_{k}$ represents the variance of $k$-th distance set $\{||\phi_{old}(i)-\hat{\mu}_{k}||^{2}: y_{i}=k\}$.
+Then the uncertainty of $i$-th sample is the entropy of $\tilde{p}(i)$, namely $\mathcal{H}(i)=\sum_{k=1}^{K_{new}}-\tilde{p}(i)_{k}\log \tilde{p}(i)_{k}$.
+Since $\log K_{new}$ is the maximum value of $\mathcal{H}$, the uncertainty threshold boundary is set as $\hat{U}$ which is related to $\log K_{new}$.
+Then we remove those samples with entropy larger than $\hat{U}$, and they do not participate in the soft supervised contrastive learning procedure.